 Many people all over the world suffer from anxiety, and this problem can make their lives difficult.
 Dealing with anxiety can be very stressful and it can take a toll on your mental well-being.
 This term refers to behavioral problems that are a result of excessive fear, and it often includes panic attacks.
 Panic attacks can be frequent, persistent, and unexpected, and they are followed by different symptoms, including shortness of breath, shaking, sweating, and fearful thoughts.

-Anxiety focuses on anticipating future threats that await person dealing with this problem.
+Anxiety focuses on anticipating future threats that await the person dealing with this problem.
 These people are often nervous, under a lot of stress, and they worry a lot even when there is no reason for it.
 Of course, being a little bit anxious is nothing wrong, and it can even help us by preparing us for stressful times.
-However, the problem starts when we let anxiety take control over our lives.
-In these situations, we need to do something about it so that it doesn’t have an adverse impact on our quality of lives.
+However, the problem starts when we let anxiety take control of our lives.
+In these situations, we need to do something about it so that it doesn’t have an adverse impact on our quality of life.

 Some of the most popular ways of dealing with anxiety include hobbies, entertainment, exercise, various relaxation techniques, or simply talking to someone.
 The best way to treat anxiety varies, depending on the person.
 While talking to someone will help some people, others won’t find it as helpful, and they will prefer, for example, exercising.
 In some cases, the feelings of being anxious are only short-term, and people can return to normal routines promptly without any disruptions.
 However, in other, more severe cases, anxiousness levels are intense, and they last for a prolonged period.
-In these situations, they often have an abnormal and disruptive impact on our lives.
+These situations, often have an abnormal and disruptive impact on our lives.
 If you are dealing with long-term anxiety that has a serious impact on your life, you should seek professional assistance.

 Art Therapy and Anxiety Relief